Agnieszkalukasiak/Film_Hit_prediction/README.md

 * Python: The main programming language used for this project.

+## Credits

 * Visual Studio Code and OpenDyslexic Mono: Since I am dyslexic and have struggled with previous projects—where most of my time was spent searching for spelling mistakes or missing letters and numbers—I found a solution by using Visual Studio Code with the OpenDyslexic Mono font installed.
 This made the process much easier and more efficient.

-## Credits

-The Churnometer walkthrough was very helpful with this project.
+* The Churnometer walkthrough was very helpful with this project.

-The dataset was accessed on Kaggle through Code Institute.
+* The dataset was accessed on Kaggle through Code Institute.

-Kay that was very helpful with my quaries and the slack community.
+* Ibm.com tutoring on jupiternotebook and regression models.

 ## Acknowledgements (optional)

+* Kay that was very helpful with my quaries.
+* The other students on slack community.
+* Kim from Student Care for her support in me taking a break in the middle of teh course.